1964 Rameswaram cyclone

-The 1964 Rameswaram cyclone (also known as the Dhanushkodi cyclone) was regarded as one of the most powerful storms to ever strike India on record.
+The 1964 Rameswaram cyclone (also known as the Dhanushkodi cyclone) was regarded as one of the most powerful storms on record to ever strike India.
 The system was first identified as an area of low pressure over the Andaman Sea on December 15.
 Following interaction with a tropical wave, it began to develop and became a depression by December 18.
 Increasingly rapid intensification ensued over the following days with the cyclone attaining hurricane-force winds around 5°N the next day.
 Early on December 23, the storm struck Ceylon near Trincomalee with winds estimated at 240 km/h, ranking it as a modern-day super cyclonic storm.
 Weakening somewhat, the storm soon struck Tamil Nadu.
 Rapid weakening followed once the cyclone was onshore and it degenerated into a depression on December 24 as it emerged over the Arabian Sea.
 The system later dissipated on December 26 over open water.